sj14/jellyctl/DOCS.md

 ### restore

-Import media played and favourites (EXPERIMENTAL)
+Import played and favourite information (based on the user name not user ID!)
+(EXPERIMENTAL)

 **--unfav**: unfavorite media when this is the backup state